F5Networks/f5-azure-arm-templates/experimental/solutions/autoscale/waf/via-lb/new_stack/readme.md

 You have the option of using a [BIG-IQ device](https://f5.com/products/big-iq-centralized-management) to license BIG-IP VEs using BYOL licenses in this auto scale deployment.

+If you have a BIG-IQ device, you have the additional option of BIG-IQ + PAYG (pay as you go/hourly).
+In this scenario, the solution launches at least one BIG-IP VE with a BYOL (bring your own license) license, but then uses PAYG BIG-IP VEs when auto scale events occur.
+The template relies on an existing BIG-IQ device with a pool of 1-4 BYOL licenses.
+But instead of scaling BYOL BIG-IP VE instances, up to 8 hourly BIG-IP VE LTM instances automatically instantiate to seamlessly handle the load (based on values you enter in the template).
+When traffic or CPU utilization decreases, the hourly BIG-IP VEs are automatically removed.

 For information on getting started using F5's ARM templates on GitHub, see [Microsoft Azure: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/azure/Azure_solutions101.html).

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.